dart-windows/win32/doc/com.md

   final modalWindow = IModalWindow.from(fileDialog2);
 ```

-Where `createCOMObject` creates a new COM object, `toInterface` casts an
+Where `createComObject` creates a new COM object, `toInterface` casts an
 existing COM object to a new interface.

 Attempting to cast a COM object to an interface it does not support will fail,